DJBarnes/django-adminlte2-pdq/docs/source/menu/building_blocks.rst

 **url**

 An optional string representing the url for the link.
+If provided, it will take precedence over the url generated from the required route key.

 :Key: ``url``
 :Type: ``string``